The French Roulette Layout

 The Language of French Roulette

-There is no need to exceed in the French language to play this variation of the game online.
-The interface of most online French roulette variants is available in English, so you will experience no difficulties there.
+You don’t need to excel in French to play this variation of the game online.
+The interface of most online French roulette versions is available in English, so you should have no difficulties.

-If you plan on visiting a French landbased casino, however, it would be wise to familiarize yourself with some of the French phrases and dealer calls you are bound to hear at the roulette tables.
+If you plan to visit a land-based casino in France, however, it would be wise to familiarize yourself with some of the French phrases and dealer calls you are likely to hear at the roulette table.
 We have compiled a short list to get you started.

 blank Rien ne va plus